 Some people expect business calls and emails during their time off, but if you're not one of them, you may become frustrated when you start hearing from your boss or coworkers when you're supposed to be relaxing.
 This is a common problem that can create frustration and eventually make you dread picking up the phone.

 If you work 40-plus hours during the week, you probably feel that you're entitled to weekends off, so what do you do when you consistently get business emails and calls on the days you're not scheduled to work?
 Do you ignore them, answer them right away, or wait until you get back to the office on Monday?

-When it's a coworker in an equal position to yours calling or emailing, feel free to speak up about how important it is to take time away from work.
-Let her know you'll get back with her on Monday.
+When it's a coworker in an equal position to your position calling or emailing feel free to speak up about how important it is to take time away from work.
+Let them know you'll get back with them on Monday.
 Be gracious in order to maintain a positive business relationship with this person.
 However, when it's your boss, you'll need to be extremely cautious if you don't want to miss out next time promotions or raises are being handed out.

-Your boss may fall under one of two categories: She rarely calls you during your off-duty hours, or she is a frequent violator of intruding on your time off.
-If she doesn't call you often, you're probably more willing to respond and deal with whatever she wants.
-However, if her number pops up on your caller ID every Saturday morning at 9:00, you might roll your eyes and ignore the call.
+Your boss may fall under one of two categories: They rarely call you during your off-duty hours, or they're a frequent violator of intruding on your time off.
+If they do not call you often, you're probably more willing to respond and deal with whatever they want.
+However, if their number pops up on your caller ID every Saturday morning at 9:00, you might roll your eyes and ignore the call.
 The problem with doing that is that it will haunt you during the entire weekend.

 Here are some tips on dealing with those unwelcome calls:

 - Always answer the phone since it might be an emergency.
 If it only happens once in a while, go ahead and handle the matter as professionally as you can.

 - If you see a pattern with the boss calling without regard to your time off, have an open and frank discussion on the next business day.
 You might have missed something on what is expected of you in your position.
 Everything needs to be clearly spelled out.